dusty-nv/jetson-inference/docs/pytorch-ssd.md

           csi://0
 ```

-For more details about camera/video sources, please see [Camera Streaming and Multimedia](aux-streaming.md).
+For more details about other camera/video sources, please see [Camera Streaming and Multimedia](aux-streaming.md).

 <p align="right">Next | <b><a href="TODO">Collecting your own Detection Datasets (TODO)</a></b>
 <br/>